Fatima-Illana/PREDICTION-OF-HOTEL-RESERVATION-CANCELLATIONS-WITH-DEEP-NEURAL-NETWORKS/README.md

-# HOTEL RESERVATION CANCELLATION PREDICTION WITH DEEP NEURAL NETWORKS
+# HOTEL RESERVATION CANCELLATIONS PREDICTION WITH DEEP NEURAL NETWORKS

 This project develops a deep neural network to predict hotel reservation cancellations.
 It uses a dataset of 36,275 instances and 19 variables, tuning various hyperparameters and optimization techniques to maximize accuracy.